When is the Hung Kings' Temple Festival?

 |The official name of the festival is 'Death Anniversary of the Hung Kings' but does not mark the death of any specific Hung King|

 The Hùng Kings' Temple Festival (Vietnamese: Giỗ Tổ Hùng Vương or lễ hội đền Hùng) is held each year from the 8th to the 11th days of the third lunar month in honour of the Hùng Kings and their role in shaping the nation.

-The main festival day is observed on the 10th day of the month and since 2007 this has been a national holiday in Vietnam.
+The main festival day is observed on the 10th day of the month and since 2007 this has been a national holiday in Vietnam since 2000.

 The official name of the festival is 'Death Anniversary of the Hung Kings'.
 However the date does not mark the death of any specific Hung King but honours their contribution to Vietnam as the traditional founders of the nation and the first emperors.